 September 1 - September 15, Annually Thereafter

 January 10 - January 24, Annually ThereafterDue dates repeat annually.
 Please reference the CMMI main page for further specifics concerning unsolicited proposal submission windows.

-The Materials Engineering and Processing (MEP) program supports fundamental research addressing the processing and mechanical performance of engineering materials by investigating the interrelationship of materials processing, structure, properties and/or life-cycle performance for targeted applications.
+The Materials Engineering and Processing (MEP) program supports fundamental research addressing the processing and performance of engineering materials by investigating the interrelationship of materials processing, structure, properties and/or life-cycle performance for targeted applications.

 In some cases, the performance of functional materials is also of interest.
 This includes materials that possess native properties and functions that can be controlled by external influences (e.g., temperature, light and pH) as well as responsive materials (e.g., piezoelectric, chromogenic, shape memory and self-healing).
 Research proposals on performance of electronic materials to be used for energy storage or conversion (e.g., fuel cells, batteries and PVs) are not appropriate for the MEP program.
-One exception to this would be for proposals related to multifunctional (versus a single function) material performance that include a consideration of mechanical performance.
-Proposals on this topic are of interest.
+One exception to this would be for proposals related to multifunctional (versus a single function) material performance that include a consideration of mechanical performance; proposals on this topic are of interest.
 Research plans driven by scientific hypotheses are encouraged.
 Material structures across length scales ranging from nano to meso to macro are of interest.
 Research on materials in the bulk, thin films, or in special configurations such as surfaces or interfaces is appropriate as are research proposals related to surface engineering or tribology.
 Analytical, experimental, and/or numerical studies are supported.
 Collaborative proposals with industry (GOALI) are of interest.

 Investigators wishing to serve on a proposal review panel should send an email to firstname.lastname@example.org with a short biographical sketch, a list of areas of expertise and a link to their home page.